j-u-p-iter/http-client/README.md

 }
 ```

-Several notes about a PUT request:
+Several notes about the PUT request:

-- to send PUT request you should call an `update` method;
+- to send the PUT request you should call an `update` method;
 - cancelling a request throws an error, you should catch and handle somehow.

 ### DELETE request